 - Cover for a completely derelict property

-As this is such a broad term, for the purpose of this article we shall be focusing on properties which are completely empty and require cover.
-This means unoccupied residential property insurance, such as buildings which are currently being renovated into homes or completely derelict properties which you have purchased.
+As this is such a broad term, for the purpose of this article we shall be focusing on properties that are unoccupied and require cover.
+This means unoccupied residential property insurance, such as buildings that are currently being renovated into homes or completely derelict properties which you have purchased.

-- The usual fire, flood and freezing found in normal home cover
+- Fire – The usual fire, flood and freezing found in normal homes cover

 - Theft of building materials and equipment such as tools